vulijigo/BankOnDiscord/README.md

 ```

 ## SHOWCOINS
-Shows all the coins that are in the users wallet.
+Shows all the coins that are in the user's wallet.
 This number includes coins in the Bank folder and in the Fracked folder.

 Request
 ```
 /bank showcoins
 ```

-Returns an integer something like:
+Returns an integer.
+Example:
 ```
 33
 ```

 ## DEPOSIT
 This command will upload a coin file.
 I am not sure how the file will be uploaded.
-I assume the the file would be uploaded at the same time as the command is issued or it would be the next file.
-It could be that the user send the coin to the Bot and it is put into the users Import folder.
-Then the use issues the "deposit" command and all the files in the Import folder and imported.
+I assume that the file would be uploaded at the same time as the command is issued or it would be the next file.
+It could be that the user sends the coin to the Bot and it is put into the user's Import folder.
+Then the user issues the "deposit" command and all the files in the Import folder are imported.
  Maybe the program will ask them to attach an image?

 Request: